-Leaves of absence 4 weeks or greater are noted on your medical school performance record (MSPR) The dates of the leave appear on the MSPR but not the reason.
+Leaves of absence 4 weeks or greater are noted on your medical school performance record (MSPR).
+The dates of the leave appear on the MSPR but not the reason.
 Residency programs should not ask details about the leave.

-3. Does the College of Physicians and Surgeons know if I need to take a leave of absence?
+3. Will the College of Physicians and Surgeons be notified if I take a leave of absence?

-We are required to report LOAs of 4 weeks or greater to the College, or any leave due to mental health, substance use or any other reason that could affect your ability to safely care for patients, The CPSM usually meets with students returning from leave to make sure you are ready to return and have the supports you need to succeed.
+We are required to report LOAs of 4 weeks or greater to the College, or if the leave is due to mental health, substance use or any other reason that could affect your ability to safely care for patients.
+The CPSM usually meets with students returning from leave to make sure they are ready to return and have the supports in place to succeed.
 While the report to CPSM can be intimidating for many students, the meeting is supportive and meant to help you get back to school and practice safely.